Hey, I’m Jonny Melon!

-Hey, I’m Jonny Melon, and thank you so much for stopping by to read a little about me and my story!
+It’s a pleasure to e-meet you and thank you so much for stopping by to read a little about me and my story.

-First of all, I’m super stoked that you’ve somehow found me on the interwebs and are now sitting here reading my blog.
-It means the world to me, and I wouldn’t be here without you guys, so kudos!
+First of all, I’m thrilled that you’ve somehow found me on the interwebs and are now sitting here reading my blog.
+It means the world to me, and I wouldn’t be here without your readership support, so kudos!

 So, I’m guessing you’re probably thinking, ‘Who’s the guy behind the screen and where did it all begin?’